Requirements for A Carnegie Medal

 You may nominate an individual for the Carnegie Medal in one of several ways:

-- Complete and submit our online nomination form.
+- Complete the online nomination form.

 - Contact the Commission (address below) to request a nomination form.